Azure/azure-sdk-for-net/doc/Data Plane Code Generation/Add_ProtocolMethods_In_HLCGenerated_SDK.md

 ## Prerequisites

-You should have HLC SDK generated in `azure-sdk-for-net/sdk/<service name>/<package name>/src/Generated` folder.
+You should have a service RestClient generated in `azure-sdk-for-net/sdk/<service name>/<package name>/src/Generated` folder.

 ## Add protocol methods in generated RestClient